dpopchev/howto-quick-setup-dsm/README.md

 Follow the install instructions after locating the attached NAS on the same network using [finds.synology.com](http://find.synology.com/).

-## Storage manager
+## Storage

+### keep copy of old data around

+HDD are most likely to die either in the first few weeks and last for very long time most likely. *resource needed*

-### Make volume
+### make volume

 You should be greeted with prompt, do as you see wish or flow with the defaults.
+If missing the wizard use the `Storage manager`.

 Leave the drive checking, it will take some time.

+### schedule scrubbing pools

+- make it every three months
+- select to run it later, as it is a new install

-### Schedule drive tests
+### schedule drive tests

 `HDD/SSD -> Settings`

 - SMART quick test: every month
 - SMART extended test: every three months

-### Schedule scrubbing

-`Storage -> Storage Pool N -> Volume K -> Schedule Data scrubbing`

-- enable data scrubbing
-- select storage pools
-- adjust frequency or choose data scrubbing specific period
-- select to run it later, as it is a new install
+### install exFAT access package

+### install Synology snapshot replication package

+Setup up per shared folder.
+Setting retention period of 28 days would mean that delete files will free up the space after 28 days of the deletion.

+### install Hyper backup package

+### schedule empty recycle bin tasks

+`Control Panel -> Task Scheduler -> Create`

+Preferably do it every single day for all recycle bins and safe to save the for some amount of time, e.g. 7 days.
+Snapshots should be good enough.

+### Prefer SMB connection

+Should be work out of box.

 ## Security